Description of the Clinic Model

 Robert F. Muth is the supervising attorney for the Veterans Legal Clinic.
 Recently, he was a litigation associate at Godes & Preis LLP, a civil litigation firm with offices in Orange and San Diego Counties.
 Previously, Muth was a Captain and Judge Advocate in the U.S. Marine Corps, serving in Iraq and Camp Pendleton in San Diego.
 While deployed, he served as the Senior Defense Counsel for the Marine Corps in Iraq.
 Muth was named the Defense Counsel of the Year in 2008-2009 by the Navy-Marine Corps Trial Judiciary, Western Judicial Circuit.
 The Evans Scholars Foundation named him 2002 National Leader of the Year.
 He earned his BA in 2002 from Northwestern University and JD in 2005 from Duke University School of Law.

-Kaitlyn J. Diamond is the staff attorney for the Veterans Legal Clinic.
-Diamond joined the clinic after working as an intern at the USD Civil Clinic and as a law clerk at the Regional Counsel for the Department of Veterans Affairs.
-She has also worked in multiple law firms.
-Diamond earned her JD from the University of San Diego School of Law, where she was on the Moot Court Board and won awards for leadership, oral advocacy and pro bono service.
-Prior to law school, Diamond earned a BA from UC Santa Barbara with a double major in Law and Society and Sociology.
-She is licensed to practice law in the state of California.
+Eric Lovell is the staff attorney for the Veterans Legal Clinic.
+Eric joined the clinic after working as a legal intern for the Department of Justice.
+He has also worked for numerous San Diego corporations including Qualcomm and Pfizer.
+Eric earned his JD from the University of San Diego School of Law.
+Prior to law school, Eric earned a B.S. in Biology and certification in Technology Program Management from UC Santa Barbara.
+He is licensed to practice law in the State of California.

 Karen Chillo-Williams, Paralegal